jahvon/flow/docs/guide/state.md

     name: conditional-demo
     serial:
       execs:
-        - cmd: flow store set feature-enabled true
+        - cmd: flow cache set feature-enabled true
         # This will execute because feature-enabled is set to "true"
         - if: data["feature-enabled"] == "true"
           cmd: echo "Feature is enabled"